Candidate Focused On Full Time Jobs, Equal Pay, College Costs, Social Security, Medicare, Immigration, Education, Health Care, and Energy.

 (1.)
 Number 1 priority are jobs.

-The latest unemployment numbers are 97,700 as of June 15th 2015 or 7.0%.
-We are currently rated as 49th in the nation.
-The link I am very pro-business and will do as much as I can to streamline obstacles of doing business and taxes except for very large banks that do threaten our economy with high risk of purchasing hedge funds with customer deposits.
+(1.)
+My Number 1 priority are jobs, jobs, jobs.
+The latest unemployment numbers are 70,000 ( rounded off ) as of March, 2017.
+I am very pro-business and will do as much as I can to streamline obstacles of doing business and taxes except for very large banks that do threaten our economy with high risk of purchasing hedge funds with customer deposits.
 I also believe in bringing back the Glass-Steagall act because the lesson we learned in 2008, without common sense regulations greed does takes over.
 Most importantly, I am a job orientated candidate as a result of my unique diverse business experience of 35 years.
 I will work on enhancing our existing companies by advertising, recommending marketing and promotional ideas including expanding special days to buy from local businesses.
 I will work on other priorities.
 One of them, many Southern Nevada's unemployed are having a very difficult time finding full time work.
 Wages have stagnated and many employees have no benefits nor do they get paid for any overtime pay.
 I will do everything I can to raise wages from a minimum of wage to $12.00-$15.00 an hour especially for those who are inspiring to become middle class.
 There is a saying (Paul Wellstone)..."We all do better when we all do better".
 When we all do better it turns out both corporations and employees make our economy stronger with both sides making good pay combined with healthy profits.

 I will pursue diversification to have other industries to move to this district.